python-control/Slycot/slycot/src/Readme.md

 ---------------

 This directory contains the f2py wrappers and some helper functions to work with the SLICOT Library routines.
-SLICOT-reference is a git submodule forked from [SLICOT-Reference](https://github.com/SLICOT/SLICOT-Reference) plus some backported improvements.
+SLICOT-Reference is a git submodule forked from [SLICOT-Reference](https://github.com/SLICOT/SLICOT-Reference) plus some backported improvements.